-So you want to see the Wi-Fi network password through your mobile phone?
-The original settings on Android don't actually allow this, but if you root your Android smartphone, you can find the Wi-Fi password.
-We'll show you how to do just that.
+Do you want to see the Wi-Fi network password through your mobile phone?
+The original settings on Android don't actually allow this, but if you root your smartphone, you can find the Wi-Fi password.
+In this article, we'll show you how to do just that.

 Perhaps you just simply want see the password to your Wi-Fi network on your phone without having to dig out the router and read the password off the box?
 Or perhaps the Wi-Fi password isn't written anywhere else and this is your last resort?
 Whatever your reason, don't worry: with root access, you can access the unencrypted conf- file that contains the Wi-Fi codes.

-Top tip: If you have a router in your apartment, you can also give guests access to the Wi-Fi network without a code: press the WPS Push button on the router and activate WPS Push on the Android smartphone so that the connection is established without Wi-Fi password.
+Top tip: If you have a router in your apartment, you can also give guests access to the Wi-Fi network without a code: press the WPS Push button on the router and activate WPS Push in the Wi-Fi settings of the Android smartphone, so that the connection is established without a Wi-Fi password.
 A word of caution though, this feature doesn't work with iPhones.

-The file with the Wi-Fi access code is located in an area of the file system that is only accessible with a rooted Android device.
-You will find out how to root your smartphone in the following article:
+The file with the Wi-Fi access code is located in an area of the file system that is only accessible on a rooted Android device.
+You can find out how to root your smartphone in the following article: